miso-lims/miso-lims/changes/fix_file_attachment.md

-fix file attachment for service records
+Error when displaying file attachments in the service records list